Cité Scolaire Camille Sée’s International Section

 - Upon successful completion of the OIB, A Level standard qualifications in English, which may facilitate acceptance into universities in English-speaking countries.

-- Longer daily commute to and from school depending on where you live;
+- Longer daily commute to and from school depending on where you live

 - Potentially heavier homework load.

-Are teachers native English speakers?
+Are the teachers native English speakers?

 What is the maximum class size?